cramosqa/github-user-search-v1/README.md

 ### Functional Tests:

+Strategy - Manual testing using Browser.

-Test the functional requirements of the application.
+- Test the functional requirements of the application.
-Verify that the user can input a GitHub username, submit the form, and receive relevant information about the user from the GitHub database.
+- Verify that the user can input a GitHub username, submit the form, and receive relevant information about the user from the GitHub database.

-Manual testing using Mobile simulator.

 ### User Interface (UI) Tests:

+Strategy - Automated tests

-Test the appearance and usability of the web page.
+- Test the appearance and usability of the web page.
-Ensure that UI elements are correctly displayed and responsive across various screen sizes and devices.
+- Ensure that UI elements are correctly displayed and responsive across various screen sizes and devices.
-Validate that the UI follows design guidelines and is intuitive for users to interact with.
+- Validate that the UI follows design guidelines and is intuitive for users to interact with.

-tests\user-search-v1-tests.robot

 ### End-to-End (E2E) Tests:

+Strategy - Automated tests

-Test the entire application flow from user input to displaying results on the page.
+- Test the entire application flow from user input to displaying results on the page.
-Use automated testing tools to simulate real user interactions and verify expected behavior.
+- Use automated testing tools to simulate real user interactions and verify expected behavior.
-Validate that the application behaves correctly across different browsers and devices.
+- Validate that the application behaves correctly across different browsers and devices.

-tests\user-search-v1-tests.robot

 ### Integration Tests:

+Strategy - Automated tests

-Test the interaction between different components, including frontend UI, backend API, and external services like the GitHub API.
+- Test the interaction between different components, including frontend UI, backend API, and external services like the GitHub API.
-Ensure that components work together as intended and handle data flow correctly.
+- Ensure that components work together as intended and handle data flow correctly.

-tests\user-search-v1-inttests.robot

 ### Unit Tests:

+Strategy - Automated tests

-Test individual components, functions, or modules of the frontend codebase.
+- Test individual components, functions, or modules of the frontend codebase.
-Verify that each function behaves as expected in isolation.
+- Verify that each function behaves as expected in isolation.
-Mock dependencies such as API calls to simulate different scenarios.
+- Mock dependencies such as API calls to simulate different scenarios.

-TBD

 ### Performance Tests:

+Strategy - Automated tests

-Measure the performance of the web page under different conditions.
+- Measure the performance of the web page under different conditions.
-Test the response time of search requests to the GitHub API.
+- Test the response time of search requests to the GitHub API.
-Verify that the page loads quickly and remains responsive, even under heavy load.
+- Verify that the page loads quickly and remains responsive, even under heavy load.

-TBD

 ### Security Tests:

+Strategy - Automated tests

-Test for vulnerabilities such as injection attacks, cross-site scripting (XSS), and cross-site request forgery (CSRF).
+- Test for vulnerabilities such as injection attacks, cross-site scripting (XSS), and cross-site request forgery (CSRF).
-Ensure that sensitive data, such as access tokens, is handled securely.
+- Ensure that sensitive data, such as access tokens, is handled securely.
-Validate that input validation and sanitization are effective in preventing malicious input.
+- Validate that input validation and sanitization are effective in preventing malicious input.

-tests\user-search-v1-tests.robot

 ### Accessibility Tests:

+Strategy - Automated tests

-Ensure that the web page is accessible to users with disabilities.
+- Ensure that the web page is accessible to users with disabilities.
-Test for compliance with accessibility standards such as WCAG (Web Content Accessibility Guidelines).
+- Test for compliance with accessibility standards such as WCAG (Web Content Accessibility Guidelines).
-Verify that assistive technologies can interpret and interact with the page's content effectively.
+- Verify that assistive technologies can interpret and interact with the page's content effectively.

-TBD

 ### Regression Tests:

+Strategy - Automated tests

-Re-run previously executed tests to ensure that recent code changes have not introduced new bugs or regressions.
+- Re-run previously executed tests to ensure that recent code changes have not introduced new bugs or regressions.
-Maintain a suite of regression tests to cover critical functionalities and edge cases.
+- Maintain a suite of regression tests to cover critical functionalities and edge cases.

-Cross-Browser and Cross-Device Tests:
+### Cross-Browser and Cross-Device Tests:

+Strategy - Manual testing use Mobile Simulator extensions

 Test the web page's compatibility across different web browsers (e.g., Chrome, Firefox, Safari, Edge).
 Validate that the page renders correctly and functions as expected on various devices (e.g., desktop, tablet, mobile).

-tests\user-search-v1-tests.robot
-Mobile simulator

 ## 7. Test Cases